| | |

 • WS – Wrong side

-Grab The PDF Pattern
+Grab The Summer Pattern Bundle

 You may also like…

-Share your work with us…
+Could you share your work with us?

-If you enjoyed making the shawl pattern, I’d love to see yours on Instagram, be sure to tag me @handylittleme or #handylittleme.
+If you enjoyed making the crochet shawl pattern, I’d love to see yours on Instagram, be sure to tag me @handylittleme or #handylittleme.

 If you are on Facebook, stop over to the handylittleme Facebook group and share a photo.